Bones (2001 film): Soundtrack

-The soundtrack to the film was released on October 9, 2001 on Doggystyle Records and Priority Records.
-It peaked at #39 on the Billboard 200, #14 on the Top R&B/Hip-Hop Albums chart and #4 on the Top Soundtracks chart.
+The soundtrack to the film was released on October 9, 2001, by Doggystyle Records and Priority Records.
+It peaked at number 39 on the US Billboard 200, number 14 on the Top R&B/Hip-Hop Albums chart, and number 4 on the Top Soundtracks chart.

 Reception

 Bones received generally negative reviews and has a 28% rating on Rotten Tomatoes, based on 72 reviews, with an average rating of 3.9/10.
 The critical consensus reads, "Slow to start, the sleek looking Bones is more silly than scary."
 On Metacritic, the film has a weighted average score of 42 out of 100, based on 21 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Spence D. of IGN commended Dickerson's direction and Snoop's performance but felt the film overall cribbed too heavily from A Nightmare on Elm Street, The Omen and the Amityville Horror films for a script that fails at social commentary and tonal consistency, concluding that "Injecting humor into a horror picture is one thing, but when the horror and the comedy become indistinguishable that's when you know you're in trouble."
 Mike Clark of USA Today felt that Dickerson's talents were wasted in directing this "wannabe chiller" and was only brought in to fulfill a studio mandate for Halloween, concluding that, "[I]f grossness gives you the giggles, at least a couple of the movie's effects indeed put a little "wow" in this cinematic bowwow."
 Mick LaSalle of the San Francisco Chronicle criticized the film for being "ill-conceived" with its plot structure and not focusing more on Snoop's character and his revenge tale.